aadriien/whale-shark-site/README.md

 ### People

 A massive thank you to the wonderful community of builders, creators, and programmers at [the Recurse Center](https://www.recurse.com)!
 Much of this project has been developed during my time at RC, and I'm continually inspired by the energy and passion of those around me.

+Thank you to Anastasia from the [Wild Me](https://www.wildme.org) support team for chatting with me about [Sharkbook](https://www.sharkbook.ai) (Wildbook for Sharks), and for sharing open source resources like Wildbook's Image Analysis ([WBIA])(https://github.com/WildMeOrg/wildbook-ia) software!

 ### APIs & Data